 Williams Hall, 31 Williams Drive

-Steering Committee: Robin S. Dillon, Philosophy, Director; Eric P.S.
-Baumer, Computer Science and Engineering; Paolo Bocchini, Civil and Environmental Engineering; Dena Davis; Religion Studies; Suzanne Edwards, English; Chad Kautzer, Philosophy; Danielle Lindemann, Sociology; Matthew Melone, Finance; Monica Miller, Religion Studies, Africana Studies, and Women, Gender, and Sexuality Studies; Tamara Myers, History; Lorenzo Servitje, English and Health, Medicine and Society; Lloyd Steffen, University Chaplain and Religion Studies.
+Steering Committee: Robin S. Dillon, Philosophy, and Director; Eric P.S.
+Baumer, Computer Science and Engineering; Paolo Bocchini, Civil and Environmental Engineering; Dena Davis, Religion Studies; Michael Gill, Psychology; Chad Kautzer, Philosophy; Nitzan Lebovic, History; Danielle Lindemann, Sociology; Alex Nikolsko-Rzhevskyy, Economics; Naomi Rothman, Management; Lorenzo Servitje, English and Health, Medicine and Society; Lloyd Steffen, University Chaplain and Religion Studies.

 The interdisciplinary academic Center for Ethics promotes rigorous inquiry into, probing reflection on, and responsible engagement with the ethical dimensions of life from the personal to the global.

 Ethics has to do with issues of action, character, and governing values, with questions about right and wrong, good and evil, worthiness and unworthiness, justice and injustice, with matters of individual and collective responsibility, respect and discrimination, war and peace, and with the norms, habits, and systems that make the persons we are, the lives we live, and the societies in which we live together, better or worse.
 Ultimately, ethics concerns how we ought to live, individually and collectively.
 Ethical concepts, issues, questions, norms, and systems can be studied philosophically, psychologically, sociologically, anthropologically, historically, politically; ethical inquiry engages the natural and applied sciences and engineering and addresses concerns in economics and business; ethical questions are explored in religion and literature and through artistic expression.